Gabrielle Elise Jimenez

 His hands and fingers were turning blue, and yet the way his wife intertwined hers around them, it was as though she was being taken back to a time when they were young lovers holding hands, perhaps on a first or second date.
 So much love there.

-I could hear the sounds of sobbing, and chairs creaking as they each reached for the never-ending box of tissue, wiping away their tears… to no avail.
+When I stepped outside the room to offer them privacy, I could hear sobbing, and chairs creaking as they each reached for the never-ending box of tissue, wiping away their tears… to no avail.

 I looked around, and I watched the people who love him say goodbye, and while they knew this day was coming, and they were prepared, it was as though this news was being heard for the very first time and deep sorrow filled the room.